 Cautions: This section of trail runs through managed hunt areas.
 Check the TWRA web site for big game season: https://www.tn.gov/twra/section/hunting-in-tennessee or call TWRA District 3 office at 931 456 3069.
 Wear florescent orange, high visibility clothing during hunting season.
 It is recommended you wear orange clothing or a vest even when there is no hunting in the area.
 The Overlook provides a nice view of the Daddys Creek Gorge.
 Use caution on the ledges while enjoying the view.

-Camping: There is one authorized overnight camping site beside Daddys Creek 5.0 miles North of the Southern terminus and 2.6 miles North of the connector trail junction.
+Camping: There is one authorized overnight camping site beside Daddys Creek 5.0 miles North of the Southern terminus (trailhead under the power lines at Hebbertsburg Road) and 2.6 miles North of the connector trail junction.
 Tent sites are designated with signage.
-There is no potable water at this campsite.
+There is no potable water at this campsite although it is next to the creek.
+Boil or filter creek water first.
 Please practice “Leave no Trace” principles when hiking and camping on the trail.
 Camping on the Cumberland Trail is by permit only.
 Permits and vehicle overnight parking registration can be obtained online at http://www.friendsofthecumberlandtrail.org/camping/.

 Water: There are no safe water sources along this section of trail.
-Bring your own drinking water; boil or sterilize all water used for cooking.
+Bring your own drinking water; boil or sterilize all water from local sources.

 Topographic Map: Ozone Quadrangle; USGS US Topo 7.5-minute map for Dorton, TN 2016